 - PlayStation Vue: Up to five devices at a given time

-- YouTube TV: Roku, Apple TV, Chromecast, Xbox One and more
+- YouTube TV: Roku, Amazon Fire TV, Apple TV, Chromecast, Xbox One and more

 - PlayStation Vue: Roku, Amazon Fire TV, Apple TV, Chromecast, PlayStation consoles and more

-With YouTube TV and PlayStation Vue Core both priced at $49.99 per month, the best choice for you will likely come down to the channel lineup.
+With YouTube TV and PlayStation Vue Access both priced at $49.99 per month, the best choice for you will likely come down to the channel lineup.